-- a) The player must have possession of the ball before crossing the try line. - b) One wheel of the player's wheelchair must touch the out-of-bounds area across the opposing team's try line. - c) That wheel must return to the in-bounds area or break contact with the out-of-bounds - 9.77.1 A1 is stopped with one front wheel across the try line.
+- a) The player must have possession of the ball before crossing the try line. - b) One wheel of the player's wheelchair must touch the out-of-bounds area across the opposing team's try line. - c) That wheel must return to the in-bounds area or break contact with the out-of-bounds area before the player scores a try. - 9.77.1 A1 is stopped with one front wheel across the try line.
 He continues to push and tips the front wheels up and down before the second wheel has a chance to touch the try line.
 What call should the referee make?